top of page

 About the Musicians

-Baritone Michael MacKinnon started singing opera in 2006, joined the Vancouver Opera chorus in 2008, and the Vancouver Opera in Schools tour in 2009 for the world premiere of Veda Hille's Jack Pine.
-He trained at Opera Nuova (Edmonton), Banff Arts Centre and the Music Academy of the West (Santa Barbara, CA), twice won the Western Canada division of the Met Opera competition, and performed principal roles for nearby companies such as City Opera Vancouver, Burnaby Lyric Opera, Opera Nanaimo, Vancouver Island Opera, and Vancouver Opera.
-Internationally, he sang for the Young Opera Company (Freiburg), Landestheater Detmold, Ticino Music Festival (Lugano/Locarno), The Opera Factory (Freiburg), Operafabriken (Malmö/Copenhagen), Opera Bohemia (Glasgow), and the Edinburgh International Festival.
-His roles have included Dulcamara in L’elisir d’amore, Bartolo in The Barber of Seville, Leporello and Il Commendatore in Don Giovanni, Colline in La bohème, Méphistophélès in Faust, Don Alfonso in Cosi fan tutte, among many more.
-Since moving to the island in 2020, Michael has regularly performed in local choral and orchestral concerts, spent the summer of 2022 drumming and singing for the Chemainus Theatre in their Classic Country Roads revue, and is delighted to be making new friends within the island's musical community.
+Baritone Michael MacKinnon began his operatic journey in 2006.
+He joined the Vancouver Opera chorus in 2008 and, the following year, toured with Vancouver Opera in Schools for the world premiere of Veda Hille’s Jack Pine.
+His training includes programs at Opera Nuova (Edmonton), the Banff Centre for Arts and Creativity, and the Music Academy of the West (Santa Barbara).
+A two‑time winner of the Western Canada division of the Metropolitan Opera competition, Michael has performed principal roles with companies such as City Opera Vancouver, Burnaby Lyric Opera, Opera Nanaimo, Vancouver Island Opera, and Vancouver Opera.
+His international credits include performances with the Young Opera Company (Freiburg), Landestheater Detmold, Ticino Music Festival (Lugano/Locarno), The Opera Factory (Freiburg), Operafabriken (Malmö/Copenhagen), Opera Bohemia (Glasgow), and the Edinburgh International Festival.
+Since relocating to Vancouver Island in 2020, Michael has been a frequent soloist in local choral and orchestral concerts.
+He currently teaches English at Nanaimo District Secondary School and is delighted to be building new friendships within the island’s vibrant musical community.

 Pianist Scott Knight has been a professional pianist and music director for more than 30 years.
-His education in the world of music includes Capilano University, University of Victoria and the University of British Columbia as a classical pianist and accompanist.
-He spent two seasons as a vocal coach and conductor at the N.U.O.V.A. school for Advanced Studies in Opera at the University of Alberta, working with Nico Castel, Michael McMahon, Carol Isaac, and Tracey Dahl, and another season as conductor and musical director at Tapestry New Opera in Toronto.
-As a music director and pianist in Vancouver, Scott has worked with UBC Opera, Vancouver Academy Opera, Burnaby Lyric Opera and Vancouver Opera.
-Highlights include Rossini's 'The Barber of Seville' and 'La Cenerentola' as well as 'Marriage of Figaro' and 'La Boheme".
-He has also worked with the Vancouver Playhouse, Capilano University Theatre, Gateway Theatre, T.U.T.S. and more.
-All time favourite musical... anything Stephen Sondheim.
+His musical training includes studies at Capilano University, the University of Victoria, and the University of British Columbia, where he specialized in classical piano and collaborative performance.
+He spent two seasons as a vocal coach and conductor at the N.U.O.V.A.
+School for Advanced Studies in Opera at the University of Alberta, working with renowned artists such as Nico Castel, Michael McMahon, Carol Isaac, and Tracey Dahl.
+He later served as conductor and music director for Tapestry New Opera in Toronto.
+In Vancouver, Scott has collaborated extensively with UBC Opera, Vancouver Academy Opera, Burnaby Lyric Opera, and Vancouver Opera.
+Beyond the opera world, he has worked with the Vancouver Playhouse, Capilano University Theatre, Gateway Theatre, Theatre Under the Stars, and other leading arts organizations.
+All-time favourite musical... anything Stephen Sondheim.